-However, as the total buffer threshold increases, the round trip time for each TCP increases because of the larger total queue size.
+However, as the total buffer threshold increases (from experiment (a) to (d)), the round trip time for each TCP increases because of the larger total queue size.
 The larger threshold also results in a larger congestion window at which a packet is dropped.
 A larger congestion window means that TCP can send more segments in one round trip time.
-But since the round trip time also increases proportionally to the increase in CWND (because all 15 TCPs are bottlenecked at the first switch), the average throughput achieved by a single TCP remains almost the same (see table 2) across the simulations.
+But, the round trip time also increases proportionally to the increase in CWND (due to the increasing queuing delay of the 15 TCPs bottlenecked at the first switch).
+As a result, the average throughput achieved by a single TCP remains almost the same (see table 2) across the simulations.
+The formal proof of these conclusions will be presented in an extended version of this paper.

-The following list summarizes the discussion so far:
+The following list summarizes the observations from the graphs:

-- 1. TCP throughput can be controlled by controlling its congestion window, which, in turn, can be controlled by setting buffer thresholds to drop packets.
+- 1. TCP throughput can be controlled by controlling its congestion window, which in turn, can be controlled by setting buffer thresholds to drop packets.
 This statement clearly assumes that in cases where the offered load is low, and a queue is never built up, then the TCP is allowed to use as much capacity as it can. - 2.
-With a FIFO buffer, the average throughput achieved by a connection is proportional to the fraction of the buffer occupancy that is consumed by the connection's cells. - 3.
-As long as the fraction of buffer occupancy of a TCP can be controlled, its relative throughput is independent of the total number of packets in the buffer, and depends primarily on the fraction of packets of that TCP in the buffer. - 4.
-At a very high buffer utilization, packets may be dropped due to buffer unavailability.
+With a FIFO buffer, the average throughput achieved by a connection is proportional to the fraction of the buffer occupancy of the connection's cells. - 3.
+As long as the fraction of buffer occupancy of a TCP can be controlled, its relative throughput is independent of the total number of packets in the buffer, and depends primarily on the fraction of packets of that TCP in the buffer.

+- 4. At a very high buffer utilization, packets may be dropped due to buffer unavailability.
 This results in larger variations in TCP throughputs.
 At very high thresholds, the queuing delay also increases significantly, and may cause the TCP sources to timeout. - 5.
 At very low buffer thresholds (high loss rates), TCP sources become unstable and tend to timeout.
 Also, very low buffer occupancies result in low network utilization.
-Since TCP can maintain a flow of 1 CWND worth of packets each round trip time, a total buffer occupancy of 1 bandwidth-delay product should provide good utilization.
+Since TCP can maintain a flow of 1 CWND worth of packets each round trip time, a total buffer occupancy of 1 bandwidthdelay product should provide good utilization [13].